kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Item List.md

 	- % of power used depletes fuel at a given rate
 	- power to fuel ratio becomes less efficient as more power is used (or rather there is an optimal power level, and too low is bad too)
 - [ ] Player can shunt power to four separate systems within the power shunting interface.
-	- [ ] Thrust.
-Modifies ship speed.
-Thrust consumes power and generates heat.
-If too high, reduces ship integrity.
+	- [ ] Thrust/engine
 	- [ ] Oxygen.
 Should always be active.
 While inactive, causes Crew Damage, which kills crew if it gets too high.
 	- [ ] Shields.
 Consumes significant power.
 Protects from heat spikes/solar flares from the sun.
+	- [ ] Weapons.
+Consumes moderate power.
+Causes damage to space debris.

 Ship Integrity
 - Rate of emergencies increases proportionally inverse to ship integrity